Director of Institutional Equity and Inclusion and Title IX Coordinator (#707)

 - Working familiarity with related federal, state, and local regulations and how these are implemented in a higher education setting.

 Additionally, the following qualifications and experiences are preferred:

 - Experience in university infrastructure related to equity, inclusion, and diversity.

 - Knowledge of and experience in implementing successful recruitment and retention strategies for historically underrepresented and underserved populations.

-In addition to being on the leadership team of Academic Affairs, this position will have close working relationships with the English Language Learner tutor, Dean of Students and staff, Director of Human Resources, and Assistant Director of Student Equity and Inclusion.
+In addition to being on the leadership team of Academic Affairs, this position will have close working relationships with the Director of Student Equity and Inclusion, English Language Learner tutor, Dean of Students and Student Life staff, and Director of Human Resources.

-For full consideration, please submit a CV and a letter aligning one’s interest in the position with the required and preferred skills and experiences by June 10 to: firstname.lastname@example.org ; later submissions may be considered until position is filled.
+For full consideration, please submit a resume/CV and a letter aligning your interest in the position with the required and preferred skills and experiences by October 14, 2020; later submissions may be considered until position is filled.